Gold Coast Divorce Lawyers

 - Not representing to friends, family, or colleagues that the marriage is continuing.

 Whether you are required to appear in court will depend on the circumstances of your application.
-An appearance by you or your legal representative will be required if there are children under the age of 18 and the application is not made jointing by you and your spouse.
+An appearance by you or your legal representative will be required if there are children under the age of 18 and the application is not made jointly by you and your spouse.

 Attwood Marshall Lawyers charge a set fee for Applications for Divorce.
 You will also need to be aware of filing fees that the Federal Circuit Court will charge to lodge your application, which can be reduced if you receive Centrelink benefits or have a concession card.
 For more information about the filing fee, visit www.federalcircuitcourt.gov.au and follow the links to the “Fees” page.

-No, you do not need to wait to be divorced to make a property settlement with your former spouse.
+No, you do not need to wait to be divorced to make a property settlement with your former partner.
 Divorce and property settlements are two separate legal matters.
 A divorce will affect a property settlement by triggering a time limitation period, which if lapsed, can cause issues in making a court application for property settlements or spousal maintenance.
 This time limitation period commences once the divorce order is final (which is one month and one day after the divorce application hearing date).
 If 12 months has passed after your divorce is final and you have not yet finalised a property settlement, you must obtain the court’s permission before you can file a court application.

 Any gift you have in your Will which you had previously intended to leave to your spouse will become invalid on divorce.
 It is extremely important to review your Will and discuss your change of situation with an estate planning lawyer when you separate from your spouse.
-You need to give consideration to your Will, Enduring Power of Attorney, Appointing of Enduring Guardian, and superannuation and life insurance nominations.
+You need to give consideration to your Will, Enduring Power of Attorney, Appointment of Enduring Guardian, and superannuation and life insurance nominations.

 Urgent!
 You need to update your Will and Enduring Power of Attorney and review your estate planning